 Landing an internship or a job in a field that excites you will require initiative on your part.
 There are both paid and unpaid internships throughout the metropolitan area.
 How to choose?
 We’re here to help, along with Queens College’s Center for Career Engagement and Internships, which offers internship stipends for students who complete unpaid internships.
 See the English Department’s Career and Internships page for a list of opportunities.
 You may contact Professor Jason Tougaw if you have questions.

-Second year students may have the opportunity to compete for teaching positions within the English Department.
+Second year students also have the opportunity to compete for teaching positions within the English Department.
 The number of courses available for MFA students each year varies and depends on budgetary constraints, but MFA students have taught creative writing, literature and composition.

 Imagine hearing tape recordings of Louis Armstrong and wife Lucille chatting over cocktails in their living room; or Louis and his band during a set.
 Imagine handling his letters and hand-decorated boxes containing photographs.
 What might this inspire?
 Would you write about Satchmo himself or maybe one of your own family members?

 For ten years the MFA Program has partnered with the Louis Armstrong House Museum in a residency program.
 The residencies offer several MFA students the chance to work in the Armstrong archive on campus and to produce original writing prompted by Armstrong’s life and work.
 A modest stipend is included.
 In May, the writing is presented in a public reading at the Armstrong House in Corona, Queens.